nadalsol/css-best-practices/02-bem-methodology.md

 ## 1. What is BEM?

-For larger, more interrelated pieces of UI that require a number of classes, BEM-like naming convention is helpful.
-BEM, stands for _Block, Element, Modifier_.
+For larger, more interrelated pieces of UI that require a number of classes, BEM-like naming convention is helpful. **BEM**, stands for **Block, Element, Modifier**.

 BEM splits components’ classes into three groups: